 SCREEN: Code block 3 running, showing loading messages, and followed by execution of code block 4.

-Open the folder tab icon on the left in the Colab interface [1].
-Right-click the image folder and copy the path, then paste it into the test_images (Test-images) input form of code block 5 [2].
-Also specify a separate path for output analysis [3].
+Open the folder tab icon on the left in the Colab interface and find the folder with your guide images [1].
+Copy the path, then paste it into the test_images (Test-images) input form of code block 5 [2].
+Also specify a separate path for the analysis output [3].
 Execute code block 5 [4].

-SCREEN: Folder tab in Colab expanded, showing path copying.
+SCREEN: Folder tab in Colab expanded, navigating to the correct path.

-SCREEN: Path being pasted into the test_images input field in code block 5.
+SCREEN: Path being copied and pasted into the test_images input field in code block 5.

 SCREEN: Output path field being filled with a new folder path.